Disruption

 Going round in circles

-Managers highlight issues; executives paint the future.
+Managers highlight concerns; executives paint the future.
 Some colleagues get it; others bury their heads in the sand.

-The vision is distilled into a project ‘roadmap’ with goals and targets; rewards encourage support.
+The vision is distilled into a project ‘roadmap’ with tasks and milestones, even a budget.

 Comms campaigns explain why change matters, and reveal a blueprint for how to move forward.

 Still, nine times out of ten results fall short of expectations.
-The more urgency is felt, the more old ways dig in.
+The more urgency is felt, the more old ways assert themselves.

 This merry-go-round of change is a burden for everyone, both inside and beyond the boardroom.